 Does an MRI Hurt?

 There is no pain associated with MRI imaging.
-Few patients describe a warming sensation in the area being imaged.
-Prominent thumping or tapping may be heard as the machine records images.
-To reduce auditory sensation and improve comfort, earplugs or other noise-reducing equipment may be used.
+However, few patients describe a warming sensation in the area that we image.
+Patients may also hear a prominent thumping or tapping as the machine records images.
+To reduce auditory sensation and improve comfort, you may use earplugs or other noise-reducing equipment.

 Magnetic Resonance Imaging, Computed Tomography, and X-ray imaging are all valuable diagnostic tools to which there are more benefits than risk.
 Each obtains high-quality data using a particular form of energy.
 CT scans and X-rays work by highlighting internal structures with radiation, forming a 2-dimensional image.
 Magnetic Resonance records structures in 2-dimensional or 3-dimensional cross-section fragments, using a magnetic field and radio frequency.

-Our specialized team of radiologists and X-ray, CT scan, and MRI technologists and support have the high-level education and training needed to supply referring physicians with pertinent information to facilitate the appropriate exam for each patient.
-Our radiologists are Board Certified, our technologists are registered, and our diagnosticians are accredited.
+Our specialized team of radiologists and X-ray, CT scan, and MRI technologists and support also have the high-level education and training needed to supply referring physicians with pertinent information to facilitate the appropriate exam for each patient.

 Images obtained through MRI screening must be interpreted by a radiologist.
 This typically takes place within a day or two, depending on the timing of the test itself.
-Once images have been analyzed, a report is sent to the ordering physician.
-It is the physician’s office that will contact you with your results.
+Once the radiologist analyzes the images, they will send a report to the ordering physician.
+The physician’s office will contact you as soon as they have your results.

 • Intrauterine contraceptive device